leanstacks/sam-samples/rest-dynamodb-local/README.md

 If you are thinking that this is a lot of commands to issue every time you want to run the application locally... it is.
 To simplify running the application locally, we use NPM commands and the `npm-run-all` package.

-To start DynamoDB locally and create the `SampleTable` simply run the following commands:
+To start DynamoDB locally, create the `SampleTable`, and build your code simply run the following commands:

 ```bash
 cd app